 Types of Lumber Used in Millwork

 Most of the aesthetic characteristics of lumber, such as grain patterns and colors, are based on their biological characteristics.
 For instance, annual growth rings form distinctive patterns that may vary based on the way the lumber is cut.
+Color variations can also be affected by the area in which the tree grows.

 Interested in how QCP can help provide quality on your next architectural millwork project?
 Find out more.